Crossroads Mall (Waterloo, Iowa): History

+Decline, closure and demolition

 On January 8, 2015, it was announced that JCPenney would close, as part of a plan to close 39 locations nationwide.
 At Home replaced the store in 2016.
 On January 4, 2018, it was announced that Sears would close, as part of a plan to close 103 stores nationwide.
 The store closed in April 2018.
 On April 18, 2018, Younkers parent company, the Bon-Ton, announced they would be completely liquidating and closing all stores including the one at Crossroads.
 The store closed on August 29, 2018.
 On May 11, 2020, Gordmans announced that it would be closing as the parent company is also going out of business.
 Just eight days later, Dillard's announced that this location would close.
 This left At Home as the only traditional anchor store.
 On August 2, 2023, it was announced that At Home would be closing by November 2023, which left the mall with no anchors.
-The mall is slated to close in December 2025 when its last remaining tenant, a pizza restaurant, reaches the end of its lease, with demolition planned for spring 2026 to make way for a mixed use retail/housing development.
+The mall closed in December 2025 when its last remaining tenant, a pizza restaurant, reached the end of its lease, with demolition beginning in January 2026 to make way for a mixed use retail/housing development.